tuttleofx/TuttleOFX/USAGE.md

 ## Override host name
-Some OFX plugins define a specific behavior depending on the host (shame on them!).
+Some OFX plugins define a specific behavior depending on the host name (shame on them!).
 To handle these cases, you can override the TuttleOFX host name by defined the following environment variable:
 ```
 export TUTTLE_OVERRIDE_HOST_OFXPROPNAME=Your new Host name